 1/4 teaspoon each – orange and lemon zest

-3 tablespoons unsalted butter, mine was cold
+3 tablespoons unsalted butter, cold

 1 large egg